Ytterbium: History

-Ytterbium was discovered by the Swiss chemist Jean Charles Galissard de Marignac in the year 1878.
+In 1878, Ytterbium was discovered by the Swiss chemist Jean Charles Galissard de Marignac.
 While examining samples of gadolinite, Marignac found a new component in the earth then known as erbia, and he named it ytterbia, for Ytterby, the Swedish village near where he found the new component of erbium.
 Marignac suspected that ytterbia was a compound of a new element that he called "ytterbium".

 In 1907, the French chemist Georges Urbain separated Marignac's ytterbia into two components: neoytterbia and lutecia.
 Neoytterbia later became known as the element ytterbium, and lutecia became known as the element lutetium.
-The Austrian chemist Carl Auer von Welsbach independently isolated these elements from ytterbia at about the same time, but he called them aldebaranium and cassiopeium; the American chemist Charles James also independently isolated these elements at about the same time.
+The Austrian chemist Carl Auer von Welsbach independently isolated these elements from ytterbia at about the same time, but he called them aldebaranium (Ad; after Aldebaran) and cassiopeium.
+The American chemist Charles James also independently isolated these elements at about the same time.

 Urbain and Welsbach accused each other of publishing results based on the other party.
-The Commission on Atomic Mass, consisting of Frank Wigglesworth Clarke, Wilhelm Ostwald, and Georges Urbain, which was then responsible for the attribution of new element names, settled the dispute in 1909 by granting priority to Urbain and adopting his names as official ones, based on the fact that the separation of lutetium from Marignac's ytterbium was first described by Urbain.
+In 1909, the Commission on Atomic Mass, consisting of Frank Wigglesworth Clarke, Wilhelm Ostwald, and Georges Urbain, which was then responsible for the attribution of new element names, settled the dispute by granting priority to Urbain and adopting his names as official ones, based on the fact that the separation of lutetium from Marignac's ytterbium was first described by Urbain.
 After Urbain's names were recognized, neoytterbium was reverted to ytterbium.

 The chemical and physical properties of ytterbium could not be determined with any precision until 1953, when the first nearly pure ytterbium metal was produced by using ion-exchange processes.
 The price of ytterbium was relatively stable between 1953 and 1998 at about US$1,000/kg.